aldum/learnyouanelm.github.io/pages/06-higher-order-functions.md

 How is this useful?
 Many programming problems have edge cases where there is no well-defined answer.
-In such cases, we can say that we're dealing with a partial function (as opposed to a total function), because the domain of our funciton (the inputs) do not all map to the codomain (an output).
+In such cases, we can say that we're dealing with a partial function (as opposed to a total function), because the domain of our function (the inputs) only partially maps to the codomain (an output).
+In other words, there are values in our domain for which the function does not produce a value in the codomain.
+In other, other words, there are inputs to our function which are technically valid (from a type perspective), but which can't produce an output that really makes any sense.
 Let's take the example of `List.head`.
 Unsurprisingly, this function takes a list, and returns its head.
 But what should we return in the case of the empty list?
-An empty list can't really be said to have a head, or a tail for that matter.
+An empty list can't really be said to have a head... or a tail for that matter.
 In some languages, this might be handled by throwing a runtime exception (Elm strives to eliminate all runtime exceptions).
 In others, this might be handled by returning a `Null` value.
 With null values, the programmer must take extra care to check whether their return value is null before they try to use it.
 If they don't, again we're likely to see runtime exceptions.
-The way Elm handles this, while avoiding pesky runtime exceptions, is to encode this uncertainty into a type.
-With the `Maybe` type, we're forced to handle the case where we don't get back any meaningful value.
+The way Elm handles this, while avoiding those pesky runtime exceptions, is to encode this uncertainty into a type.
+With the `Maybe` type, the (non-)existence of a value is reflected plainly and completely in the type, and we're forced to handle the case where we don't get back any meaningful value.
 To demonstrate this, let's look at how `head` is implemented.